0Mysterio0/ArcadeProject1.1/README.md

 So far, when a fruit hits your basket, it gets removed and the score increases.
 When you hit 3 fruit that level, it starts the next level.

-Initially we tried to mess with the update settings, but that was not working as it updated the score several times as the fruit was passing through the player sprite essentially.
+*Initially we tried to mess with the update settings, but that was not working as it updated the score several times as the fruit was passing through the player sprite essentially.*

-Initially everything was handled with sprite lists, but this caused unexpected issues.
-We had to consider sprites separately for things to actually run properly as well as have logical operations.
+*Initially everything was handled with sprite lists, but this caused unexpected issues.
+We had to consider sprites separately for things to actually run properly as well as have logical operations.*

+*Coins and fruit tied together initially --> moved to just coins*

+We decided to create a game in pycharm for our final project.
+Our overall concept was to create a game where you are given an order of fruit and you are required to catch the falling fruit in that order.
+To do this we had to set up quite a few different things, including fruit orders, a movable player, randomized positions and speeds of the falling fruit and